junkin/reinvent2018-builder-session/README.md

 2.1 Create Launch template with User Data

 We need the instances launched to automatically register with the ECS cluster we created.
 When you launch an Amazon ECS container instance, you have the option of passing user data to the instance.
 The data can be used to perform common automated configuration tasks and even run scripts when the instance boots.
 For Amazon ECS, the most common use cases for user data are to pass configuration information to the Docker daemon and the Amazon ECS container agent.
-[Console link](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#CreateTemplate:).
+[Please visit EC2 LaunchTemplate Console](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#CreateTemplate:).

-You will need the ECS optimized AMI id from [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_container_instance.html).
+2.1.1 You will need the ECS optimized AMI id from [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_container_instance.html).
 Also, please make sure you use the same security group that created for ECS cluster.

 ![CreateLaunchTemplate](images/2_1.png)

-Please expand *Advanced details* tab and go to *User data* section.
+2.2.2 Please expand *Advanced details* tab and go to *User data* section.
 Please choose the *IAM instance profile* for ECS cluster and add *User data*.

 ```
 #!/bin/bash